patpij2/server-login/README.md

 # 🔐 Professional Login System

-A professional login system with separated frontend and backend architecture.
+A professional login system with separated frontend and backend architecture, featuring Gmail integration and memory management.
 This demonstrates modern web development practices with independent frontend and backend services.

 ## 🏗️ Architecture